terefang/rpg-srds/Bare-Bone-Lite-d100/src/main/adoc/BBL_00_SRD_d100.md

 * Medium Protection -- 2d subtracted from damage, -3 Ticks in Action Order
 * Heavy Protection -- 3d subtracted from damage, -5 Ticks in Action Order, max Actions 2 per round.
 * Magical Protection -- see specific description

+A shield increases Protection by one step (ie. 1d).

 ### Movement